noooop/zerollama/tutorial/llm/0x01/README.md

     }
   ]
 }'

 {
-  "created_at": "2024-04-11T17:10:33",
+  "created_at": "2024-04-14T16:17:11",
   "done": true,
   "message": {
-    "content": "The sky is blue because it is made up of a mixture of different gases, such as nitrogen, oxygen, and water vapor.
-These gases are constantly moving around and interacting with each other, creating a blue color.
-The blue color is caused by the absorption of light by the different gases, which causes the light to be split into different colors.", "images": null,
+    "content": "The sky appears blue because of a combination of two colors: blue light and white light.
+Blue light travels much faster than other colors, so it reaches our eyes first.
+When we look at the sky, the blue light from the sun shines through the atmosphere, creating a colorful effect.\nHowever, when we look directly into the sun, the blue light is blocked by the Earth's atmosphere, causing it to scatter or disperse.
+This causes the blue color to appear in shades of green, red, and orange.
+In addition, some blue light may be absorbed by the Earth's clouds, which can also affect the appearance of the sky.\nIt's important to note that the way we perceive colors depends on how we use them.
+By paying attention to where the sun is shining and how it's reflected off the atmosphere, you can better understand why the sky appears blue.", "images": null,
     "role": "assistant"
   },
-  "model": "Qwen/Qwen1.5-0.5B"
+  "model": "Qwen/Qwen1.5-0.5B-Chat"
 }
 ```